 1. First, due to its powerful exfoliating properties, salicylic acid naturally breaks down and helps release away those dead skin cells.
 This is a significantly better alternative to rough scrubs that can strip the skin of its natural moisture and cause micro-irritation, which can actually make breakouts worse.

 2. Secondly, using a retinol accelerates cell turnover which simultaneously reduces the chance that those dead skin cells will have time to gather and clog your pores.
-Did you know retinoids (Vitamin A) are the most prescribed ingredient by dermatologists for acne?
-Unfortunately, retinol is very rarely used in non-prescriptive skincare because it can be irritating if not delivered to the skin carefully.
-When both salicylic acid and retinoids are implemented into your skincare routine, you significantly decrease your chance of developing acne.
+In fact, when both salicylic acid and retinoids are implemented into your skincare routine, you significantly decrease your chance of developing acne.

 And the best news?
 Our Acne Clearing System happens to be formulated with both, a feature unique to MD Complete!